segrelab/bm3-book/optimization/core_concepts.md

 The problem with that definition is that we do not know how to define the endpoints.

-Lets take a look at the following se, $A$:
+Lets take a look at the following set, $A$:

 ![Set](figs/bnd_pts/A.jpg)